-Criminals love stealing credentials, and too many people are handing them the keys to the kingdom. recent study by Verizon showed that 91% of phishing attacks targeted the user’s credentials.
+Criminals love stealing credentials, and too many people are handing them the keys to the kingdom.
+A recent study by Verizon showed that 91% of phishing attacks targeted the user’s credentials.
 Why?
 Because stealing your username and password is the easiest way to break in to your business data, your bank account and more.

 We make it even easier when we choose weak passwords or reuse the same passwords in multiple places.
 In fact, the study reported that 63% of confirmed data breaches involved weak, stolen or default passwords.